 Christmas | Honoring the Messiah’s Birth

-As many Believers come to understand and recognize the Hebraic roots of their faith, they can also feel like a tug-of-war is taking place in their soul: Do you celebrate the Messiah’s birth, and if so, how?
+As many Believers come to understand and recognize the Hebraic roots of their faith, they can also feel like a tug-of-war is taking place in their soul: Do you celebrate Christmas, even with all its pagan connections?
+How do we honor the Messiah’s birth?

 Honoring the Messiah’s Birth | 5 Points to Consider

 3) See the two-fold expression of the One New Man.
-As a family, prayerfully consider both the Jewish and Gentile side of the holiday.
-See the beauty in the event that the Creator humbly came as a babe, and pause for a day to honor the Messiah’s birth.
+As a family, prayerfully consider both the Jewish and Gentile sides of the holiday.
+See the beauty in the event that the Messiah of Israel came to bring us–Jew and Gentile–into union with Himself and each other.

 7 Ways You and Your Family Can Honor the Messiah’s Birth